-Where a teacher's employer, including an agency, dismisses or ceases to use the 39 Section 35 of the Safeguarding Vulnerable Groups Act 2006.
-40 Section 38 of the Safeguarding Vulnerable Groups Act 2006.
-39 services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
-Details about how to make a referral to the Teaching Regulation Agency can be found on Gov.uk
+Where a teacher's employer, including an agency, dismisses or ceases to use Section 35 of the Safeguarding Vulnerable Groups Act 2006 after an incident of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
+Details about how to make a referral to the Teaching Regulation Agency can be found on Gov.uk a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.